Operation Washtub (United States): Selection and training of agents

 The agents chosen for this operation needed to live locally, be able to move around, not be obvious targets for Russian invaders, and not be military personnel.
 The proposal specifically states that fishermen and bush pilots would make good candidates.
 The selection of agents from Eskimo and Aleut peoples was avoided due to intelligence figures' suspicions of their loyalties, with official documents stating "their prime concern is with survival and their allegiance would easily shift to any power in control.”
 Locations for the agents were chosen for their strategic significance, with particular interest in centers of transport and communication.
 Cities with known agents included Anchorage, Fairbanks, Palmer, Big Delta, and Cordova.

 The agents were trained separately from one another, being left unaware of the other's identities, so that in event of capture or corruption no other agents would be compromised.
 In addition to this the agents' training included simple methods of coding, observation and communication, scouting and patrolling, airdrop and pick-up techniques, close combat, and Russian uniforms and equipment.
 In order to fulfill the primary objective of this operation - the covert collection of intelligence information in the Alaskan Territory - the agents were also interested in military information, and any intelligence that they deemed to be important.
 For coordination between the leaders of the operation and its agents there were Administrator Liaisons for the agents to contact.
 For this operation the agents were equipped with 30-06 rifles with a times 4 scope, a small calibre pistol with a maxim silencer, camera, climbing rope and various other things to keep the agents alive, all supplied by the government for the agents.
 The second part of the operation being an escape and evasion plan for downed American planes, this includes the supply caches that were available for all sections of the US military.
-During the operation the agents were paid an inactive fund of $3,000 per year, which was said to be doubled once the invasion was to begin.
+During the operation the agents were paid an inactive fund of $3,000 (approximately $35,000 in 2024) per year, which was said to be doubled once the invasion was to begin.

 At the end of the operation there were a total of 89 agents presumably being placed in the various regions provided in the official document.
-Agents named in declassified documents included Dyton Abb Gillard, Guy Raymond, Ira Weisner, and most notably Bob Reeve an Alaskan bush pilot who was the founder of Reeve Airways.
+Agents named in declassified documents included Dyton Abb Gillard, Guy Raymond, Ira Weisner, and most notably Bob Reeve an Alaskan bush pilot who was the founder of the now defunct Reeve Airways.
 Ultimately the Operation ended due to the costs of maintaining the agents' funds and the cost of supplying the caches in the unbearable weather.
 Deborah Kidwell, an official military historian of the OSI, comments that the caches were turned into survival caches.